 Economic Factors and Transit Affordability

 Millennials, who entered the workforce during the 2008 financial crisis, are more likely to prioritize cost over convenience.
 Renting an apartment near transit hubs or using bike-sharing programs can save money compared to car ownership.
-For many, transit is not just a choice but a necessity.
+For many, transit is not just a choice but a necessity—the 64% who cite sustainability reflect both economic and environmental motivations.

 Cultural and Social Influences on Transit Behavior

 Gen Z, raised in the digital age, is more socially conscious and community-oriented.
 They are drawn to transit systems that align with their values, such as eco-friendly initiatives or equitable access.
-For example, a Gen Z student might choose a bike-share program over a car to reduce their environmental impact.
+For example, a Gen Z student might choose a bike-share program over a car to reduce their environmental impact, while also valuing the independence it provides.

 Accessibility and the Need for Inclusive Design